 What is FERPA?

 The Family Educational Rights and Privacy Act of 1974 (FERPA) is a United States federal law which protects the educational records of students.
-For more information on the retention and maintenance of student discipline records see the answer to the next question, or click here.

 How long is my student discipline record retained by the University?